whateverweb/device-detection/Usage.md

 		*201 Created: "Capability set for *N* devices"  -- where N is lower than device count meaning a partial success *400 Bad Request*: Unknown id

 ---
+* **DELETE** /ddr/custom/*device id*/*capability name*

+	Delete a defined custom capability for a device id.

+	Example:
+		DELETE /ddr/custom/apple_iphone_ver4/highDPI

+	Example response:

+		HTTP/1.1 200 OK

+	Other response codes:

+		*304 Not modified*: Capability is not defined for given device and cannot be deleted *400 Bad request: Device id not found in device repository, or attempt to delete a builtin capability

+---
 * **GET** /ddr/custom?deviceId=*device id*